Liberdade (district of São Paulo): Overview

-Significant populations of Chinese, Taiwanese and Koreans also live in the district of Liberdade.
+Popularly known as a district for Nipo-Brazilians and Japanese culture in Brazil, Liberdade currently houses significant populations of Chinese, Taiwanese and Koreans also live in the district of Liberdade.

-Since 1974 the entrance to Liberdade has been marked by a nine-meter tall red torii (a characteristic arch marking the entrance to Shinto Shrines).
+Since 1974, the entrance to Liberdade has been marked by a nine-meter tall red torii.
 This towering structure, situated on Rua Galvão Bueno, is a distinctive representation of the neighborhood.
 Liberdade was successfully connected to the São Paulo subway network in the 1970s, opening the area up to commerce.
-Today, thousands of Paulistanos (citizens of São Paulo) flock to the public square in Liberdade every Sunday to purchase craft goods at the weekly fair.
+Today, thousands of tourist from inside and outside the city flock to the public square in Liberdade every weekend to purchase craft goods at the local weekly fair.

 In January 2008, in order to celebrate 100 years of Japanese immigration to Brazil, a project to revitalize the quarter was approved by the mayor Gilberto Kassab.
 40% of the restoration was for the visit of Crown Prince Naruhito to São Paulo in June 2008.

-The Japanese presence in the neighborhood began in 1912.
-At this time, Japanese immigrants began to take up residence on the Rua Conde de Sarzedas.
-This street had a steep slope that gave way to a running stream and swamp area.
-Basement apartments were numerous and inexpensive, and groups of people or families often lived together in the small rooms.
-However, the central location of the neighborhood meant immigrants could also be closer to work.
-As the number of immigrants in the neighborhood grew, so did commercial activity.
-Soon Japanese-owned inns, emporiums, restaurants, shops, and markets were popping up.
-These new commercial endeavors also become workplaces, which brought more immigrants to the area, and thus the "street of the Japanese" was formed.